slds-lmu/i2ml/content/chapters/15_regularization/15-09-geom-l2-wdecay.md

 ---
-title: "Chapter 15.09: Geometric Analysis of L2 Regularization and Weight Decay"
+title: "Chapter 15.09: Geometry of L2 Regularization"
 weight: 15009
 ---
 In this section, we provide a geometric understanding of \\(L2\\) regularization, showing how parameters are shrunk according to the eigenvalues of the Hessian of empirical risk, and discuss its correspondence to weight decay.